Tasks allow you to move seamlessly between your to-dos and the information you need to get them done.

 Tasks that have yet to be sorted, miscellaneous tasks that don't seem to fit in a note, or tasks created outside of a note using the + New button, can be saved in your default task note.
 Your default task note is located in your default notebook and is initially titled, "Things to do."

 You can treat this note like any other note in your account—change the title, move it to a different notebook, share it, and more.

 You can identify the default task note in your note list or in the Tasks view by the starred note icon next to the note title.

 To change your default task note, open the Tasks view, click the three dots in the upper right corner, click Default task note..., then select a new note.
+Alternatively, on Mac, Windows, or Web, click the Settings button (gear) next to your name at the top of the left navigation menu, go to Preferences > Tasks, and select a note from the dropdown options.
 You cannot select a note that was created by another person and shared with you.

 Advanced task features

 While all customers can create tasks and mark them as complete, some customers can unlock advanced task features based on their subscription plan.
 These include:

 - Set a due date for a task